← Back to lessons

 • A one-line bio (“Software engineer in Denver” or “Design student who loves dogs”)

-• 2-4 links (GitHub, LinkedIn, Twitter, your email, a portfolio, whatever matters to you)
+• 2-4 links (GitHub, LinkedIn, Twitter, your email, whatever matters to you)

 • A color preference (optional, but “dark background with blue accents” gets you further than “make it look nice”)